madetech/academy/mini-handbook/recruitment/applications.md

       - Manchester
       - Bristol
       - [...any other locations]
-   3. What, if any, technologies particularly interest you?
+   3. What, if any, technologies particularly interest you? / What technologies are you looking forward to learning on the academy?
-   4. Describe your favourite thing about building software
+   4. Describe your favourite thing about building software / What programming have you done, and what did you most enjoy about it?
-   5. What excites you the most about joining the Academy program?
+   5. What excites you the most about joining the Academy program? / How will the Academy help you to progress your career?
    6. What are some of your favourite interests outside of programming? [@TODO - is this still relevant?
 Shall we remove?]
+REMOVE
    7. Please upload a copy of your CV
    8. How did you hear about the program?
       - Search Engine